Key features of the Branches include:

 Residency Prep Courses

-At the end of M4 year, you will take at least one Residency Prep Course in the following specialties: surgery, OB/GYN, internal medicine, pediatrics, primary care and emergency medicine.
+At the end of M4 year, you will take a Residency Prep Course in one the following areas: procedures, OB/GYN, internal medicine, pediatrics, family medicine or emergency medicine.
 These four- to eight-week courses are designed to immerse senior medical students in real-life scenarios that they will encounter in residency.
 Students gain confidence by developing practical skills through simulated paging exercises with RNs, mock codes in the Simulation Center and targeted didactics.
 Assessments provide essential feedback throughout your RPC, and a faculty letter to your residency program director will be submitted at the end of the course.

 At a Glance